colin0brass/FaceLabellingExportLrPlugin/README.md

 ## Plug-in installation
 Download and unzip (if zipped) this plug-in to a suitable location on your computer.
+* e.g. from github, see "Code" drop-down, and select "Download ZIP"

 Add the plug-in into Lightroom Classic
 * In Lightroom, go to File -> Plug-in Manager
 * From there, "Add", select the new plug-in and "Add Plug-in"